The Online Citizen editor charged with criminal defamation, along with author of article

 SINGAPORE: The editor of socio-political website The Online Citizen (TOC) was charged with criminal defamation on Thursday (Dec 13) for publishing an article that alleged corruption among the Singapore Government's highest officers.

-Xu Yuanchen, better known as Terry Xu, was charged alongside the real author of the article, 35-year-old Daniel De Costa.
+Xu Yuanchen, better known as Terry Xu, was charged alongside the alleged author of the article, 35-year-old Daniel De Costa.

 De Costa received a second charge of unauthorised access to computer material.